 The question is often asked and, as often as not, is an introduction to expound on the gyroscopic forces of the rotating wheels that make bicycling possible.
 This claim is as accurate as the one that authoritatively explains that spokes support the bicycle wheel by hanging the hub from the upper spokes.
 They don't and it doesn't.

 Those who ride no-hands sense and make use of the small gyroscopic effect of the front wheel to steer.
-This, together with trail of the steering geometry stabilize steering.
-Without trail, the bicycle would have poor straight ahead preference and would riding no-hands difficult.
+This, together with trail of the steering geometry, stabilizes steering.
+Without trail, the bicycle would have poor straight -ahead preference and riding no-hands would be difficult.
 Many bicyclists never master riding no-hands because the gyroscopic forces are too small for them to detect.
 Hands on the handlebars completely obscure these forces.

 For those who ride no-hands, countersteer should be visible and obvious because the bicycle must be leaned away from the preferred lean angle and direction of a curve so that the turn can be initiated.
 With hands on the bars, although the opposing lean is unnecessary, countersteer is still needed and can be done without counter-leaning.

 That there are gyroscopic forces is evident from the riderless bicycle test in which a bicycle is shoved at a brisk speed (from another bicycle) and allowed to coast on its own.
 If the initial course is straight, the bicycle will continue this path until it slows to a speed where gyroscopic forces are too small to correct steering.
 Then the bicycle takes a steep turn as it falls.